 Perhaps the most challenging period to date in JFCS’ history were the years from 2008 to 2012.
 The Great Recession created a very difficult path for all non-profits.
 Foundations who had heretofore funded programs and services offered by JFCS and similar agencies found their investment streams withered, and their ability to award grants at previous levels had eroded.
 JFCS navigated these tough times by focusing on fundraising efforts, seeking new grant sources for some of its programs, and bridging gaps using its reserves as a last resort.

 In 2012 Executive Director Wendy Puzarne retired, and after an exhaustive search to find the best candidate to take the helm at JFCS, Kathryn Miles was appointed in May of 2013 to fill Wendy’s role.
-A graduate of CSULB and with a Master’s Degree in Non-Profit Management and Social Policy from Brandeis University, Kathryn has been in her role for almost five years.
+A graduate of CSULB and with a Master’s Degree in Non-Profit Management and Social Policy from Brandeis University, Kathryn has been in her role for seven years.
 Using her experience with three previous non-profit agencies, she was able to position JFCS to weather the end of the storm of the Great Recession.

 Although the funding tightrope is perpetual for most non-profits, Kathryn, a committed board of directors, and the JFCS team are dedicated to four pillars that will lead to sustainability for the agency–program excellence, diversified development, impactful alliances with other agencies and service providers, and effective governance that includes recruiting passionate board members and volunteers.

-Today, Jewish Family and Children’s Service of Long Beach has grown to a current budget of nearly $1 million, due to its commitment to meeting the needs of the community and to the many generous donors who have believed in its vision of “a community healed, one person, one family at a time.”
+Today, Jewish Family and Children’s Service of Long Beach has grown to a current budget of just over $1 million, due to its commitment to meeting the needs of the community and to the many generous donors who have believed in its vision of “a community healed, one person, one family at a time.”